Malaysian Food – Top Malaysian Cuisine

-Malay cooking is aromatic, strong, and tends to be chili spicy.
+Malay cooking is aromatic and strong and tends to be chili spicy.

 Malay cuisine uses many local spices and fresh herbs.

-You’ll find one condiment in Malay cuisine: Sambal Belacan – a spicy pounded chili paste made with shallots, fresh chili, and toasted Belacan.
+One condiment in Malay cuisine is Sambal Belacan – a spicy pounded chili paste made with shallots, fresh chili, and toasted Belacan.

 Let’s dive into eating some of the best local Malaysian food.

-There are so many different types to choose from in the range of popular items.
+There are many different types in the range of popular items.

-You can choose from the local’s favorite recommendations of Malaysian Food to try.
+You can choose from the local’s favorite Malaysian food recommendations.

 - Nasi (Rice)

 - Mee (Noodles)

-Enjoy your holiday in Malaysia and eating around the clock, tasting Malaysian Food.
+Enjoy your holiday in Malaysia and eat around the clock, tasting Malaysian Food.

-Tell us your favorite Malaysian dish or cuisine and why you think it is best.
+Tell us your favorite Malaysian dish or cuisine and why it is best.

-If you manage to replicate this back in your home, that is even more fantastic!
+If you replicate this back in your home, that is even more fantastic!

-Travel around to experience the remarkable treasures and the hidden gems Malaysia has to offer.
+Travel around to experience the remarkable treasures and hidden gems Malaysia offers.